 Throughout the holiday season, various companies in Michigan offer festive Christmas train rides.
 Enjoy a range of entertainment onboard as you take in the scenic views, creating a memorable holiday tradition.
 Plus, there are plenty of other attractions nearby to explore after your ride.

-Here’s everything you need to know about these Polar Express Michigan train rides that we love and other attractions in each area!
+Here’s everything you need to know about the best Polar Express train rides in Michigan…

-Polar Express Michigan Train Ride on the World-Famous Pere Marquette
+Experience a Polar Express Michigan Train Ride on the World-Famous Pere Marquette 1225

 You can take the Polar Express in Michigan train from Owosso to cities along the Great Lakes Central Railroad, all the way up to Cadillac, Michigan, as part of the North Pole Express Experience.